 Our rest products

 Our largest waste flow is our spend grains, remains of the malt at the end of the day.
-This malt residue is fed to the cows of the farm Hooilanden in the Binnenveld.
-For the cows, this is healthy and it is also a treat because they almost make fight about it!
+This malt residue is fed to the pigs of the Stadsvarkens in Ede.
+For the pigs this is healthy and it is also a treat because they almost make fight about it!

 As a small brewery we focus on the pleasant town of Wageningen and the places just around it.
 We hardly go any further and we thus have little need for big transportation.
 For local deliveries we have developed a carrier tricycle, in cooperation with the local bicycle shop Atelier van Corven.
 This tough bike is sturdy enough for a large supply beer and we use every opportunity to drive this bike through our town.
 Also the malt residues are transported on this bike to of the (aforementioned) farm.

 In our brewpub Café Rad van Wageningen you can find many local products.
 Besides our own beers also a few beers from small Dutch breweries, fine Dutch wines and spirits.
 The snacks on the side come there from the local eco butcher Keijzer and van Santen (try those Bitterballen), the sandwiches for our burgers are from bakery Stroop and the cheese is from Meester Affineurs.
 For Master Affineurs we regularly brew a real Milk Stout from the whey from his cheese.

 Cooperation with educations

 We take the local entrepreneurship seriously and notice that our customers appreciate this.
 Using local resources is part of our story and essential for us.

 However, our deliberate choices are not immediately visible and therefore we have to keep telling our story.
 We like to do that, but in order to make live a little easier for ourselves, we have devised a ‘quality mark’ which communicates which values we consider important and in which we recognize ourselves: